Academic Program Change

 Students receiving financial aid must maintain satisfactory academic progress (SAP) to be eligible to continue to receive funding.
 All earned grades will be used to determine a student’s compliance with the 2.0 cumulative GPA requirement, and all attempted hours will be included in the calculation of maximum time frame.

 Cheating is any practice which gives one student a dishonorable advantage over another student engaged in the same or similar course of study.
 It shall include, but is not limited to the following: securing or giving assistance during examinations or on required work; the improper use of books, notes, or other sources of information; or the altering of any grade or academic record.
 Plagiarism includes submitting as one’s own work or creation of any kind that which is wholly or in part created by another.
 All sources, including Internet content, whether paraphrased or quoted, must be cited correctly.
 Direct quotes must have quotation marks around them, or they are considered plagiarism even if the quote is correctly cited.
 Rearranging parts of author’s sentences or substituting a few words is NOT paraphrasing and also constitutes plagiarism.
 When a faculty member observes cheating or acts of plagiarism on the part of the student, the case shall be handled in accordance with the following procedures:

-- The faculty member shall notify the student who has been observed cheating or plagiarizing that he/she will receive a grade of “F” on the assignment or “F” in the course.
+- The faculty member shall notify the student who has been observed cheating or plagiarizing that he/she will receive a grade of “F” on the assignment, or “F” in the course.
 The faculty member, however, shall afford the student an opportunity to clarify his/her position.
 If the faculty issues an “F” in the course, and the student wishes to appeal the final grade, the student may remain in the class until due process is completed.

 Right of Appeal